Sundew Trail

 On the way there, I tell them about something I read on a website that said because of the influx of hogs in the area, mountain lions are also making a comeback.

-After the deer excitement we all tried to keep quiet so maybe we could come upon another deer.
-The kids were not their usually silly selves on the trip.
-Adam tried to swing off of the picnic table on a branch but I stopped him before he did.
+After the deer excitement, we all tried to keep quiet so maybe we could come upon another deer.
+The kids were not their usual silly selves on the trip.
+Adam tried to swing off the picnic table on a branch, but I stopped him before he did.
 The tree limb did not look sturdy enough to hold him.
-Austin looked at some plants and we spotted a couple of hard to identify mushrooms and a funny green patch of plants in the midst of the brown grass.
+Austin looked at some plants, and we spotted a couple of hard-to-identify mushrooms and a funny green patch of plants in the midst of the brown grass.

 The trail was about a mile of walking with very little to see.
 Adam found a stick he was using for his “gun” in case a mountain lion or hogs crossed our path.
-They had one info panel on the whole hike and it talked about a savanna.
-I suppose they consider the brown tall grassy area littered with pine trees was a savanna.
-The open area gave us another chase to look for deer, but there was none.
+They had one info panel on the whole hike, and it talked about a savanna.
+I suppose they consider the brown, tall grassy area littered with pine trees to be a savanna.
+The open area gave us another chance to look for deer, but there were none.
 Adam climbed only one tree on the whole walk.

-The trail guide booklet said that there were Pitcher Plants at the end of the hiking trail so we were looking hard for them as a nice addition to our Botany discoveries.
+The trail guide booklet said that there were Pitcher Plants at the end of the hiking trail, so we were looking hard for them as a nice addition to our Botany discoveries.
 Austin spotted the Fly Agarics or Fly Amanita, best known as “Toadstool.”
-These are my favorite mushrooms, they are poisonous but beautiful and since I do not eat mushrooms I could care less.
-Finally, we come across the Pitcher Plants, a nice size grouping of them was scattered amongst the weeds and grass.
+These are my favorite mushrooms, they are poisonous but beautiful, and since I do not eat mushrooms, I couldn’t care less.
+Finally, we come across the Pitcher Plants, a nice-sized grouping of them was scattered amongst the weeds and grass.

 ~Becky~